 Odrian met Dionys’ gaze—silent for once, letting the weight of shared understanding settle between them.
 He dipped his chin in a subtle nod, the firelight catching on the sharp angles of his face.

-He leaned back against the tent post, crossing his arms.
-His voice dropped to a murmur only Dionys could catch.
+He leaned back against the tent post, crossing his arms. .

 “And if anyone comes looking for them?
 They’ll learn why it’s unwise to provoke the kings of both Othara and Kareth.”